cloudFPGA/cFDK/DOC/Overview.md

 However, because of this master–slave programming paradigm, such an FPGA is typically integrated in the cloud only as an option of the primary host compute resource to which it belongs.
 As a result, bus-attached FPGAs are usually made available in the cloud indirectly via Virtual Machines (VMs) or Containers.

-In our deployment, in contrast, a stand-alone, network-attached FPGA can be requested independently of a host via the cloudFPGA Resource Manager (cFRM, see figure).
+In contrast, in our deployment a stand-alone, network-attached FPGA can be requested independently of a host via the cloudFPGA Resource Manager (cFRM, see figure).
 The cFRM provides a RESTful (Representational State Transfer) API (Application Program Interface) for integration in the Data Center (DC) management stack (e.g. OpenStack).

 ![High level view of cloudFPGA architecture](./imgs/FPGA_arch.png)
 <p align="center"><b>Figure-2: High level view of cloudFPGA architecture.</b></p>